KrozT/afex-fronted/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an online album of YouTube videos where you can save links and view all of the videos you've stored.
+Formerly known as 'Yault' is an online album of YouTube videos where you can save links and view all the videos you've stored.
 You can see the video thumbnails and information, play them back, and remove them from your collection as desired.
 The interface is user-friendly and easy to navigate, making it simple to organize and access your favorite YouTube content.

 This project provides a convenient way to keep track of your favorite videos and organize them for easy viewing.
 Whether you're a casual YouTube user or a content creator looking for a way to manage your uploads, this album is a great tool for keeping your videos organized and easily accessible.